kiriakos2004/dl_assign_Democritos/README.md

   •	VAE Autoencoder with 2 LSTM layers for encoder and 2 LSTM layers for the decoder

-In all of the above configurations various hyperparameters were tested and as long as regularization technics like dropout layers and weight_decay.
+In all of the above configurations various hyperparameters were tested and as long as regularization technics like dropout layers and weight_decay.The python library used was pytorch